bitcraft/pyscroll/README.md

    surfaces = list()
    for game_object in my_game_engine:

-      # pyscroll uses normal pygame surfaces
+      # mason uses normal pygame surfaces
       surface = game_object.get_surface()

-      # pyscroll will draw surfaces in screen coordinates, so translate them
+      # mason will draw surfaces in screen coordinates, so translate them
       # you need to use a rect to handle tiles that cover surfaces.
       rect = game_object.get_screen_rect()

-      # the list called 'surfaces' is required for pyscroll
+      # the list called 'surfaces' is required for mason
       # notice the layer.  this determines which layers the sprite will cover.
       # layer numbers higher than this will cover the surface
       surfaces.append((surface, rect, game_object.layer))

-   # tell pyscroll to draw to the screen, and use the surfaces supplied
+   # tell mason to draw to the screen, and use the surfaces supplied
    map_layer.draw(screen, screen.get_rect(), surfaces)
 ```